 - Read over your journal when you’re feeling down or extra stressed.
 Reviewing your list is a good way to boost your mood and shift your perspective.

-- Notice big things (example: I’m grateful that I have a caring person in my life) as well as small things (example: I really enjoyed the weather today) – everything counts!
+- Notice big things (for example, I’m grateful to have a caring person in my life) and small things (for example, I enjoyed the weather today)—everything counts!

-Practicing gratitude by keeping a journal is free, easy to do, and truly does reduce stress.
+Practicing gratitude by keeping a journal is free, easy, and reduces stress.
 Why not try it for a few weeks to see how you feel?

 Recommended for you: